mozilla/nunjucks/docs/templating.md

 ### float

-Convert the value into a floating point number.
-If the conversion doesn’t work it will return 0.0.
-You can override this default using the first parameter.
+Convert a value into a floating point number.
+If the conversion fails 0.0 is returned.
+This default can be overridden by  using the first parameter.

 **Input**